0xTadash1/docker-svn/README.md

 [![img](https://badgen.net/docker/size/0xtadash1/docker-svn?icon=docker)](https://hub.docker.com/r/0xtadash1/docker-svn)

-SVN cut out into a container.
+SVN client command cut out into a container.

 For who use SVN to download files from GitHub.
 For who doesn't use SVN as CVS.